docyes/backbonebase/README.md

 ##### getters / setters
 If a getters or setters hash is not passed directly, uses this.setters or this.getters as the sources. setters and getters are written in the format {"attribute": "callback"}.
 The callback may be either the name of a method on the model, or a direct function body.

+The getters or setters property may also be defined as a function that returns a getters or setters hash, to make it easier to programmatically define your accessors, as well as inherit them from parent models.

 ##### getter `view.getter(attribute)`

 ##### setter `view.setter(attributes, [options])`